ayanbag/pycrypt/README.md

 # PyCrypt

-A collection of **cryptographic algorithms** like Reverse Cipher , Caeser Cipher and many more to be used in encryption srcipts.It is easy to use and can be implement in any scripts with little or no knowledge of Cryptography.
+A collection of **cryptographic algorithms** like Reverse Cipher , Caeser Cipher and many more to be used in encryption scripts.It is easy to use and can be implement in any scripts with little or no knowledge of Cryptography.

 **It is still in devolopment**